Debugging Generic IOC Builds#

 .

-Comment out the apt-install line like this:
+Comment out the app_developer section like this:

-# ibek support apt-install libpcre3-dev
+# - libpcre3-dev

 Now rebuild the container - do this command from a new terminal outside of the devcontainer: